daqhris/MissionEnrollment/README.md

 - Attestation: Ethereum Attestation Service (EAS) SDK v2.7.0 with role-based access
 - OnchainKit: Integrated for identity and wallet functionalities
 - Middleware: Custom implementation for POAP API request handling with rate limiting
+- GraphQL Integration: Apollo Client for querying attestation data from EAS GraphQL endpoint with pagination and caching
+- Recent Attestations: Paginated view of attestations with error handling and fallback UI

 ### Other Dev Tools